 The benefits of a combined engineering and liberal arts education:

 Complementing our engineering training, Loyola's strong liberal arts core curriculum provides students with invaluable skills needed by all engineers to excel not only in their professional careers, but in all aspects of life.
 The core offers instruction in such diverse subject areas as writing, history, philosophy, theology, social science and a foreign language.
-Historical, societal and cultural perspectives are acquired that enhance one's ability to function in the workplace that is becoming increasingly diversified and international in scope.
-By integrating engineering and liberal arts courses, students are also well prepared to work on complex technical problems that require multi-disciplinary groups to obtain solutions.
+Historical, societal, and cultural perspectives are acquired that enhance one's ability to function in the workplace that is becoming increasingly diversified and international in scope.
+By integrating engineering and liberal arts courses, students are also well prepared to work on complex technical problems that require multi-disciplinary teams to obtain effective solutions.

 Flexibility and versatility available with electives:

-Each concentration possesses three non-departmental electives that allow students to pursue additional course work according to their interests.
+Each concentration possesses three electives that allow students to pursue additional course work according to their interests.
 Often, this has led to obtaining a minor in either mathematical or natural sciences.
 Other students have opted to take courses from The Joseph A. Sellinger, S.J., School of Business and Management, giving them additional preparation for the industrial work environment.
 Still, others have chosen electives from an impressive list of upper-level liberal arts courses.
 Their choices reflect their desires to gain enhanced knowledge in a particular subject area or to improve their skill in public speaking or some type of fine arts, for example.